Skip to Content (Press Enter)

 1. Is she an appropriate legal fit?
 In the United States, each state has its own laws regarding surrogacy.
 In addition, each country we assist in has different requirements and laws regarding surrogacy.
 Therefore, our legal team ensures that the laws of the surrogate’s home state (where the delivery will take place) complement the laws of the intended parents’ home state/country (including laws around same-sex parenting).
 The legal department will always approve a match from a legal standpoint before a surrogate profile is presented to the intended parents.
 We will never knowingly present matches that are not a safe legal fit.

 2. Do her personality and surrogacy expectations match yours?
-Your Program Coordination team (including your lawyer) will work together to find you the best surrogate match.
+At Circle, your Matching Team (which includes a lawyer) will work together to find you the best surrogate match.
 Surrogates and intended parents undergo phone calls or in-person meetings with the Circle team early in the process; these meetings help determine your personality as it relates to surrogacy.
 We also look at IPs’ and surrogates’ expectations and hopes for the journey, including the number of embryos to transfer and communication styles.

 3. Do you agree on expectations surrounding termination and selective reduction?
 We ask IPs and surrogates their views on termination of a pregnancy as we want to create a match of IPs and surrogates who share similar views.
 We want to ensure that the views of the surrogate and the views of the intended parents align in the event a situation arises where a reduction or termination is considered.
 In our experience, many intended parents prefer the option to make the choice of termination.